-36) What are the rules on domiciliary visit?
+36) What are the rules on domiciliary visits?

-37) Are there any special provisions to CGHS beneficiaries aged 80 years and above?
+37) Are there any special provisions for CGHS beneficiaries aged 80 years and above?

 Following special provisions have been given to such beneficiaries

-- Follow up treatment from same specialist in non-empanelled hospital from where he/she was earlier taking treatment – as a special case in view of advanced age and difficulty to change physician subject to the reimbursement limited to CGHS rates and collection of medicines as per CGHS guidelines.
+Follow-up treatment from the same specialist in non-empanelled hospital from where he/she was earlier taking treatment – as a special case in view of advanced age and difficulty to change physician subject to the reimbursement limited to CGHS rates and collection of medicines as per CGHS guidelines.

 38) Who can administer injections to the patient?